JaDogg/expressPython/README.md

 This is fairly simple to use.
 * Download a standalone version from the releases.
 (Currently only Windows binaries available)
 * Scan the binary package for viruses if you want ✔.
-* Extract it using 7-zip or a similar software and run exppressPython.exe.
+* Extract it using 7-zip or a similar software and run `expressPython.exe`.

 ## Editor
 * Tabs are replaced by 4 spaces.